top of page

 QUICK TRIPS OR CONCEPTUAL UNDERSTANDING?

-I have always been big on conceptual understanding since I've been teaching.
-In the earlier years, I referred to it as "Higher-Order Thinking".
-However, I wasn't for the long drawn out processes to help students understand Math.
-I had proven results teaching students various tips and tricks to learn Math.
+I have always been a proponent of conceptual understanding throughout my teaching career.
+In the earlier years, I referred to it as "Higher-Order Thinking."
+However, I wasn't in favor of the long, drawn-out processes used to help students understand math.
+I had proven results teaching students various tips and tricks to learn math.

-I"m happy that all of that has changed.
-Sometimes, I feel that I am too much about conceptual understanding.
-The last couple of years, I have really been proud of myself ensuring that I'm staying away from quick trips to mastery and truly build conceptual understanding of the skills.
-I repeatedly ask my students to make connections and to explain why certain things work.
+I'm happy that things have changed.
+At times, I feel that I focus too much on conceptual understanding.
+In the last couple of years, I have taken pride in ensuring that I stay away from quick trips to mastery and instead focus on building a solid conceptual understanding of the skills.
+I repeatedly ask my students to make connections and explain why certain things work.

 HOWEVER...

-There are many things that I do want my students to notice.
-It's like that quick check to ensure their answer is correct.
-Or that quick way to figure out an answer mentally.
-There is nothing wrong with me telling my students that, as long as they know why.
+There are many things that I want my students to notice – that quick check to ensure their answer is correct or that rapid way to figure out an answer mentally.
+I find nothing wrong with me bringing these shortcuts to my students' attention, as long as they understand why.

 FOR EXAMPLE...

-A whole number x 10 is that number with a zero in the ones place.
-I want students to notice that the digits are the exact same, there is just now a zero in the lowest place.
-I told my kids to imagine the "Rude Zero".
-When a number is x10, the rude zero comes and pushes the other digits so it can get in the lowest place.
+A whole number multiplied by 10 is that number with a zero in the ones place.
+I want students to notice that the digits remain the exact same; there is just now a zero in the lowest place.
+I told my kids to imagine the "Rude Zero."
+When a whole number is multiplied by 10, the rude zero comes and pushes the other digits so it can get in the lowest place.

 SUMMARY: